1st Texas Field Battery: 1864–1865

 On March 10, 1864, Federal forces under Major General Nathaniel P. Banks launched the Red River campaign which was designed to open a corridor along the Red River to Texas.
 Banks moved north along Bayou Teche with 17,000 troops while Major General Andrew Jackson Smith moved up the Red River with 10,000 soldiers, supported by a Union gunboat fleet.
-On March 14, Smith's column stormed Fort De Russy.
+On March 14, Smith's column stormed Fort DeRussy.
 On March 18 Smith occupied Alexandria while Taylor's Confederate forces retreated.
 On March 19, Taylor sent the 2nd Louisiana Cavalry Regiment under Colonel William G. Vincent to observe the Union forces at Alexandria.
 The next day he sent Edgar's 1st Texas Field Battery to support Vincent.
 Early on March 21, Mower led a Federal task force from Alexandria consisting of two infantry brigades, a cavalry regiment, and an artillery battery from Smith's column.
 At nightfall, after marching through heavy rain, Mower's force reached Henderson's Hill where Vincent's troops were posted.
 Hearing of Vincent's predicament, Taylor sent a staff officer with orders authorizing Vincent to retreat toward the main Confederate force.

 In the Battle of Henderson's Hill, Mower deployed one part of his force in front of the hill while sending a second part on a trek through swamps to gain the rear of Vincent's camp.
 Having gotten the Confederate countersign from pro-Union citizens, the Federal flanking column silently captured the Confederate pickets and moved into Vincent's camp.
 The surprise was complete and Edgar's battery and over 200 men became Union prisoners.
 Smith's official report stated that his troops took two M1841 12-pounder howitzers, two M1841 6-pounder field guns, and four caissons.
 The report listed the captured as 4 officers and 45 men from Edgar's Texas Battery, 15 officers and 192 men from the 2nd Louisiana, and 5 others including Taylor's staff officer, for a total of 22 officers and 239 men captured.
 Mower's force returned to Alexandria the next day.

 The prisoners from Edgar's battery were held at New Orleans and released on July 22, 1864, at Red River Landing after a prisoner exchange.
 Afterward, the 1st Texas Field Battery served in the Red River area.
 In September 1864 the unit was assigned to the 8th Mounted Artillery Battalion.
 The battery went into winter quarters at Natchitoches and in early 1865 it returned to Texas.
 When it was clear that the war was over, the men went home.
 The 1st Texas Field Battery was included in the official list of surrendered units on June 2, 1865.
 Officers who served with the battery who were not mentioned above were Captain J. M. Salter, First Lieutenant W. S. Good, and Second Lieutenants Horace Grace, Frederick Luck, and Newton Squire.